Microsoft OneDrive Document Editing

 Enable the Microsoft OneDrive Connection

-To enable the OneDrive connection, follow the below steps:
+To enable the OneDrive connection, follow the steps below:

 - Click Document Management.